Tuesday, October 1, 2024

 Another book I haven't read since the 1970s.
 Despite the Pink Panther's enthusiasm, this one is probably the least likely.
 It's from the middle of MacDonald's Travis McGee series--I've been idly thinking I should reread the series from the start...

-There's two books already on the blog from 1970:
+There's three books already on the blog from 1970:

 The Blessing Way.
 Tony Hillerman's first detective novel, set in the Four Corners area and featuring his Navajo detective Joe Leaphorn.
 It's a great start to the series.